DworkinLab/episodicSequenceData/Analysis_after_sync_2018.md

 - fastq-type [sanger] -- depending on the encoding of the fastq files
 - min-covered-fraction [0.5] -- minimum percentage of sites having sufficient coverage in the given window -- 0.5 from example

-### Bring to local machine

 ### Create plots of tajima Pi data

-R function that will run for each .pi file to output a plot
+On local machine, this R function can run each .pi file to output a plot

 **Script:** [Pi_PlotFunction.R](https://github.com/PaulKnoops/episodicSequenceData/blob/master/Analysis_after_sync_2018_scripts/Pi_PlotFunction.R)

 ### In R, run the function for each .pi file

-Ex.
+ex.
 ```
 Pi_PlotFunction('F115ConR1_TAGCTT_novo.pi', "Novoalign")
 ```